bpamos/tf-aws-redis-enterprise-cluster/README.md

 * New VPC
 * Any number of Redis Enterprise nodes and install Redis Enterprise software (ubuntu 18.04)
 * Test node with Redis and Memtier installed
+* Prometheus and Grafana node configured for advanced monitoring
 * DNS (NS and A records for Redis Enterprise nodes)
 * Create and Join Redis Enterprise cluster